Think about the last time you ordered something expensive online.

 Onfleet also allows photo delivery to capture the actual package at the door as well as customer signatures to ensure both sides acknowledged receipt.

 In response to COVID-19, Onfleet also introduced a new proof of delivery to ensure drivers and recipients are safe: Contactless Signatures, which can be collected and confirmed ahead of a delivery.
-This is important for deliveries which legally require a signature like medicine, cannabis, or beer, wine and spirits.
+This is important for deliveries that legally require a signature like prescriptions, cannabis products, or alcohol.

 Onfleet's ID scanning and age verification feature enables drivers to verify a recipient's identity and age from a government-issued ID.
 The photo feature allows drivers to enter birthdays from the ID in a contactless format.